StackVista/stackstate-docs/configure/topology/event-handlers.md

 An event handler function takes system and user defined parameters.
 System parameters are predefined parameters passed automatically to the script.

 - The **view** system parameter is passed to every event handler function and provides details of the view the event handler is in.
+See [available properties](#available-properties).
 - An **event** user parameter is also required, this is the event stream that will be used to trigger the event handler function.
+See [available properties](#available-properties).
 - You can also add your own user parameters, these can then be entered in the **Add event handler** dialogue when you add an event handler to a view.

-The properties that can be retrieved from the view and event parameters are described below, see [available properties](#available-properties)

 ### Supported event types